-Undoubtedly the biggest challenge we see in organizations undergoing a digital transformation is a lack of understanding and appreciation for taking a more user-centered approach.
-It’s easy for an organization to get onboard with improving their customer experience, reducing call volumes, and streamlining business processes that enable easy or no-touch online experiences—everyone wants that!
-But when it gets down to brass tacks of what it actually means to make that transformation happen, the buy-in and understanding of the type of work involved wanes.
+Undoubtedly the biggest challenge we see in organizations undergoing a digital transformation is a lack of understanding and appreciation for a more user-centered approach.
+It’s easy for an organization to get on board with reducing call volumes, improving their customer experience, and enabling straight-forward or no-touch online experiences — everyone wants those upgrades!
+But when it comes to actually making those transformations happen, people’s buy-in and comprehension of the work itself starts to wane.

 What type of work are we talking about?
 Well, it might not be a surprise, given you’ve landed on an Outwitly blog post, but major digital transformation involves human-centered design (HCD) work!
-This means talking to the humans (your customers, employees, stakeholders, etc.) at the center of your products and services about their current experience, shadowing them to see how they actually use your products and services, and uncovering the process issues behind the scenes to reveal the redundant manual tasks your team faces.
-HCD isn’t about being a business analyst or market researcher – in fact, these are vastly different disciplines!
-Human-centered design work is about getting to the crux, the root cause, and the underlying “why” – what do your customers want, why is your team struggling, and how can you design better digital applications to solve these challenges?
+This means talking to the humans (customers, employees, stakeholders, etc.) at the center of your products and services about their current experience, shadowing them to see how they actually use your products and services, and uncovering the process issues behind the scenes to reveal the redundant manual tasks your team faces.
+HCD isn’t about business analysis or market research — in fact, these are vastly different disciplines!
+Human-centered design work is about getting to the crux, the root cause, and the underlying “what”/”why”/”how:” what do your customers want, why is your team struggling, and how can you design better digital applications to solve these challenges?

-If digital transformation is on your organization’s docket, we’re telling you that in order to have a successful transformation you’ll need to take a human-centered approach.
-Why is that so hard for many organizations to buy into?
-Because human-centered design work requires surfacing all of the issues and pain points your customers have in their current experience, deeply looking at them, and seeing how your internal systems may actually be broken.
+If digital transformation is on your organization’s docket, trust us, you’ll need a human-centered approach to make a successful change.
+Why is that so hard for organizations to buy into, you ask?
+Because human-centered design work requires surfacing all of the issues and pain points your customers have in their current experience, taking a deep look at them, and seeing how your internal systems may actually be broken.
 This is scary, and many executives would prefer a bury-your-head-in-the-sand approach instead.

 Here are the objections we most commonly hear:

-- “We don’t have time or budget to do research” You have time and money for what you choose to prioritize.
-If a company sees the ROI of an activity, there will be room for it.
+- “We don’t have time or budget to do research.”
+Organizations can almost always find time and money for what they choose to prioritize.
+If a company can see a return on investment (ROI) for an activity, there will be room for it.
 Best of all, research doesn’t have to require a ton of time or money!

-- “We have already documented our processes” Yes, this may be true, but what you’ve documented does not tell a story of the gaps and redundancies in your processes.
-Workflow diagrams are useful but they don’t highlight the problems.
-They can also be boring, hard to read and understand, and they don’t include human elements (like frustrations, annoyances, challenges, etc.) They will serve your technical teams, but they will not get buy-in from stakeholders or enable the type of transformation that’s possible for your organization.
+- “We have already documented our processes.”
+Yes, this may be true, but documentation does not tell a story of the gaps and redundancies in certain processes.
+Workflow diagrams are useful, but they don’t highlight the problems.
+They can also be boring, hard to read and understand, and they don’t often include human elements like frustrations, annoyances, challenges, etc. They will serve technical teams, but they will not get buy-in from stakeholders or enable the type of transformation that’s really possible.

-- “We know what our customers want” You are not your customer, your product managers are not your customers, your account managers are not your customers, and your customer support agents are not your customers (exhale).
-If this has been your approach to date, you’re making business decisions based on assumptions – business decisions should only be made based on data.
+- “We know what our customers want.”
+CEOs are not their customers, product managers are not their customers, account managers are not their customers, and customer support agents are not their customers (exhale).
+Business decisions should only be made based on data, not on the assumption that we can read our customers’ minds.

 At this point, you might be curious about what it means to take a human-centered design approach and the benefits of such.
 Human-centered design is one of our favourite topics, so we have a list of blogs that will help further explain HCD and its advantages.